 Divorce mediation can make the separation process smoother.
 Unlike the tension created by litigation, mediation helps parties come to mutual agreements.
 It is often reported as an empowering process where parties can express their opinions and feelings while the mediator helps them understand different perspectives.
 The divorce mediator remains a neutral party who facilitates discussion and helps come to an agreement.
 Having this assistance often encourages better problem solving that helps people get beyond the complex emotional dynamics.

-General Divorce Mediation Considerations
+General Divorce Mediation Considerations in California

 Divorce mediation is informal.
 Parties may be represented by attorneys or come to the conclusion they need mediation on their own.
 In that latter case, normally a couple decides to mediate a divorce and will meet with a mediator together.